vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

-The first argument of `this.hasOne()` is the model it self of the relation.
-So in this case, we're passing in Profile model.
+The first argument of `this.hasOne` is the model itself of the relation.
+So in this case, we are passing in Profile model.
 The second argument is the "foreign key" which holds the id of the model.
-For this exmaple, the foreign key will be the `user_id` in Profile model.
+For this example, the foreign key is the `user_id` at Profile model.

 ### One To One Inverse

-To define a inverse relationship of one-to-one, you can do so with `this.belongsTo()` attribute.
+To define an inverse relationship of one-to-one, you can do so with `this.belongsTo()` attribute.

 ```js
 import { Model } from 'vuex-orm'